royankit11/Credit-Card-Fraud-Detection/README.md

 ### 4.1 Quantitive Metrics

 For this project, we’ll be using several metrics to evaluate our models.
 We focus on precision, recall, and F1-score, since precision shows how many flagged cases are true fraud, while recall measures coverage of actual fraud cases.
 F1 balances the two.
-Finally, the PR-AUC curve will show how precision and recall change across different thresholds, which helps us understand how flexible and reliable the model is in practice.
+Finally, the ROC-AUC curve will show how the true positive rate varies with the false positive rate across different thresholds, helping us assess the model’s overall discriminative power and robustness.

 ### 4.2 Project Goals

-The objective is to maximize recall while maintaining high precision.
+The objective is to maximize recall while maintaining strong overall classification performance.
 A practical target is recall above 95% with precision around 90–95%.
 While perfect recall and precision are unlikely, a strong F1-score (>0.92) indicates good balance.
-PR-AUC above 0.85 would confirm robustness across thresholds.
+An ROC-AUC in the 0.8–0.9 range would confirm solid discriminative ability across thresholds.
 Beyond metrics, the system should remain fair across customer groups, respect privacy constraints, and operate efficiently in real time.

 ### 4.3 Expected Results

 We expect Random Forests and Gradient Boosting to deliver strong results, with recall and precision in the 90–95% range.
 F1-scores will likely land between 0.92 and 0.94, reflecting strong balance.
-PR-AUC is expected above 0.85, showing reliability under imbalance.
-While the exact targets (e.g. 99% recall) may not be reached, the models should still provide a powerful fraud detection tool that significantly reduces fraud while minimizing disruptions.
+ROC-AUC is expected in the 0.8–0.9 range, indicating robust discriminative ability across thresholds.
+While the exact targets (e.g., 99% recall) may not be reached, the models should still provide a powerful fraud detection tool that significantly reduces fraud while minimizing disruptions.

 ### 4.4 Logistic Regression Results and Analysis